craftcms/ckeditor/README.md

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin from Craft’s in-app Plugin Store or with Composer.

 **From the Plugin Store:**

-Go to the Plugin Store in your project’s Control Panel and search for “CKEditor”.
-Then click on the “Install” button in its modal window.
+Go to the Plugin Store in your project’s Control Panel and search for “CKEditor,” then click on the “Install” button in the sidebar.

 **With Composer:**